uxhadr/Active-Directory/README.md

 on `administrator` and then hit copy to create a help desk account with admin privileges.
 ![image](https://github.com/user-attachments/assets/3aa09aad-7954-4d76-bbee-8e5408a698a8)
 To get more information about the account I just created, I used the command: `net user helpdesk /domain` .
-It showed me information like: what group he is part of, when the passwod was last set, if he passwodeds ever expires, and their last logon.
+It showed me information like: what group he is part of, when the password was last set, if he passwodeds ever expires, and their last logon.

 # Join PC to domain, RSAT Tool
 I went to the Microsoft page and downloaded a windows 10 ISO.
 I opened up the Windows 10 Setup once it was done downloading